Joe Lynch (boxer): Death

 He retired in 1926 and went to live in New City, NY.
 After retiring from boxing, Lynch bought a farm and a gymnasium with his earnings from the ring.
-He later served as postmaster for New York City.
+He later served as postmaster for New City.

 In 1965 he drowned in an accident in Sheepshead Bay, Brooklyn.
 He was found floating in a New York City bay and died en route to the hospital.
 Foul play was suspected.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted as a win, loss or draw.

 Unofficial record

 Record with the inclusion of newspaper decisions to the win/loss/draw column.